 Colleen is referring to the idea that VMS/MSPs insert a middle-man between the hospital or healthcare employer and the agency.
 In most if not all cases, direct communication between the hospital and agency is forbidden.
 This is great for hospitals because they don’t have agencies calling them off the hook.
 However, this can result in delays in the interview process and a lack of information regarding a particular job’s availability.
 This is one reason that you’ll often come across open job postings that are actually filled already.
 It can also make it very complicated for agencies to address their travelers’ problems while on assignment at the hospital.

 2) “Onerous and one-sided terms and conditions, not the least of which includes allowing facilities to hire your staff with no or very little compensation to you for the conversion.”

 Colleen is no doubt referring to many issues when she points to “onerous and one-sided terms and conditions”.
 However, the specific issue she offers is actually a good thing for travelers.
-When hospitals are able to hire travelers with little or no compensation to the agency, then they maybe more apt to do so.
+When hospitals are able to hire travelers as permanent staff with little or no compensation to the agency, then they maybe more apt to do so.
 In theory, this would give travelers more opportunities to land permanent jobs with the hospitals they contract with.

 3) “Reduced margins: bill rates are reduced by $8 to $10 per hour, and the VMS/MSP charges you 3 to 4 percent of sales and other incidental fees.”